AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

    ![Add an API to your workspace](../../_images/common/stage-add-api.png)

-1. You must add the following services to your workspace.
+1. Add the following services to your workspace.
 Each service must be added individually.
 You can add multiple services simultaneously.

    * I/O Management API
    * I/O Events